canonical/charmed-magma/docs/tutorial/index.md

 This tutorial will introduce you to key concepts, tools, processes and operations, guiding you through your first cloud deployment.
-Along the way it will give examples of good practice, and pointers to much more detailed information.

 You can expect to spend one to two hours working through the complete tutorial.
 It’s a strongly-recommended investment of time if you’re new to Charmed Magma - it will save you many more hours later on.
 Follow the